mattglory/sbtc-payment-gateway/README.md

 ## What Is This?

-This project demonstrates how Bitcoin payments can be as simple as using Stripe.
-Built specifically for the Stacks Builders Competition, it showcases a complete payment gateway ecosystem using sBTC on the Stacks blockchain.
+This project demonstrates a professional Bitcoin payment gateway using sBTC on the Stacks blockchain.
+Built for the Stacks Builders Competition, it provides a complete payment processing ecosystem with enterprise-grade reliability.

 ## Key Features

-- **3-Line Integration** - As simple as Stripe for developers
+- **Simple Integration** - Streamlined API following industry standards
 - **Real sBTC Processing** - Handles actual Bitcoin transactions via Stacks
 - **Complete Payment Flow** - From intent creation to confirmation
 - **Merchant Dashboard** - Business management interface